 Vanderpool has been resident artist at Pontificia Universidad Javeriana, Bogotá; HOTHOUSE 2015, a UCLA/Department of World Arts and Cultures/Dance residency; Pitzer College, Claremont; Armory Center for the Arts, Pasadena.
 She has been a visiting artist speaking at OVERGADEN: Institute for Contemporary Art, Copenhagen; University of Lincoln, England, UK; Universiteit van Amsterdam and Artez Institute for the Arts, Netherlands; Universitat Autònoma de Barcelona; Universidad de Bogotá Jorge Tadeo Lozano and Universidad de Los Andes, Bogotá; Atlanta Contemporary Art Center; Indiana University at Bloomington; Virginia Tech University, Blacksburg; other U.S. universities.

 Vanderpool has been a Visiting Lecturer at universities in Southern California including UCSB, UCLA, Otis College of Art and Design, University of La Verne, and internationally at Ölands Folkhögskola, Öland, Sweden.

-Vanderpool holds an Independent, Interdisciplinary Ph.D. in Art Critical Practices from the University of California Regents in the fields of Film and Media Studies, Comparative Literature,and Critical Theory.
-She holds an MFA from the University of California, Santa Barbara, where she was a UC Regents Fellow.
-She has an MA in Community Arts Activism from The Ohio State University, MA in Art History from Emory University, and BA in History from Wittenberg University.
+Vanderpool holds an Independent, Interdisciplinary Ph.D. in the Humanities and MFA from the Regents of the University of California, where she was a UC Regents Fellow.
+She was an Academic Fellow at Emory University where she earned an MA in Art History.
+Vanderpool also holds an MA in Community Arts Activism from The Ohio State University and a BA in History from Wittenberg University.